 Section 9.
 Superintendent; Duties.

-The Members of the Association, as of October 15, 2005, adopted amendments to Article V, Section 10, to these By-Laws by unanimous vote.
+The Members of the Association, as of October 20, 2018, adopted amendments to Article IV, Sections 1 and 7, and to Article V, Section 7 of these By-Laws by a greater than two thirds majority vote.

 Richard A Serr, Secretary-Treasurer, American Galloway Breeders’ Association